varigence/docs/bimlflex/release-notes/new-features-2018.1.md

 For sources using Microsoft SQL Server CDC, Change Data Capture, to derive deltas BimlFlex is now able to directly read only changed data.

-Metadata modelling uses the base tables for metadata ingestion and modelling.
+Metadata modeling uses the base tables for metadata ingestion and modeling.
 For initial loads BimlFlex will read current state data from the base tables.
 For incremental loads BimlFlex will automatically derive deltas from the CDC tables.

 ## Data Type Mappings